Commodities and Derivatives Trading and Regulation

 Overview

-Hunton Andrews Kurth LLP is actively involved in the domestic and international legal aspects of physical, environmental, and financial commodities and derivatives trading around the world.
-Our commodities and derivatives trading groups offer clients a broad, interdisciplinary, and integrated set of legal resources unique to Hunton Andrews Kurth—attorneys in the firm’s energy, climate change, regulatory, and other practices collaborate with those groups to address client trading objectives and corresponding needs.
+Hunton is actively involved in the domestic and international legal aspects of physical, environmental, and financial commodities and derivatives trading around the world.
+Our commodities and derivatives trading groups offer clients a broad, interdisciplinary, and integrated set of legal resources unique to Hunton—attorneys in the firm’s energy, climate change, regulatory, and other practices collaborate with those groups to address client trading objectives and corresponding needs.
 The firm provides legal insights and guidance to enable clients to meet the challenges of an increasingly complex regulatory framework, not to mention the requirements of voluntary trading regimes, in the US and overseas.

 Our clients include multinational oil companies, investor-owned utilities, power project developers, midstream operators, and coal, oil, and gas producers, as well as financial institutions, such as broker dealers, exchanges, trading houses, and hedge funds.
 Attorneys in our commodities and derivatives trading groups are located in London, Houston, Washington, New York, and other offices across the globe.